DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Pattern and track edit features from FroeZe-X expander (copy, open, save as, clear, remove, SOLO and MUTE toggles,...).

-- Sequencer playback requires an external clock source who provides **BPM x 32** (32 PPQN resolution) to work as expected tempo.
-You can use free KlokSpid MkII clock source module (also part of OhmerPrems, don't forget to set the **output modifier** to **x32**), old 2017 KlokSpid (Ohmer plugin), Impromptu CLOCKED/CKD module, or any well-working/reliable clock generator, clock modulator, sequencer...
+- Sequencer playback requires an external clock source, providing important clock resolution: **32 PPQN** (pulses per quarter note), in order to work reliably, as expected tempo.
+In most cases, from clock source module, simply set the tempo (BPM), then set the output jack to multiplier **X 32** (as indicated by silkscreen above CLK jack).
+You can use KlokSpid MkII clock source module (also part of OhmerPrems for free, don't forget to set the **output modifier** to **x32**), old 2017 KlokSpid (part of free Ohmer plugin), Impromptu CLOCKED/CKD module, or any well-working/stable clock source.
+Recommended waveform delivered by clock source module is pulse/trigger (min.
+1ms duration), or gate-like (square, as example), +2V as minimum voltage.

 - Time signature: 4/4 only, 16ths, 4 bars.